 As the town of Nottingham’s population continues to grow, the space within the school does not.
 Nottingham School was built in 1995, at which time there were 3,210 residents, with 482 students enrolled in school.
-By 2019, the town’s population had grown to 5,136, with enrollment increasing to 526.
-During these 25 years of growth, there has been no expansion of the school to accommodate the increasing number of students.
-Due to the space constraints, we are no longer able to maintain three classes per grade, making class sizes larger than normal.
+The school board began reviewing facility needs in 2008, with a facility needs study completed in 2010.
+The current facilities assessment began again in 2019.
+By then, the town’s population had grown to 5,136, with additional new construction and housing developments being added every year.
+During these 25 years of growth, there has been no expansion of the school to accommodate changes in curricular design and delivery.

 Meeting the academic requirements of the students at Nottingham School has required lots of repurposing of non-traditional teaching spaces, such as locker rooms, storage closets, and custodial supply rooms, resulting in the addition of external storage sheds.
 Some of the changes that have occurred are: